Non-Abelian and Type-A Conformal Anomalies from Euler Descent: Descent for in dimensions

 When $n+1=2m$, we can find a product of Pontryagin invariant polynomials that make up a $2n+2$-form.
 In that case, consider $k_1+\ldots+k_r=m$ for some $r>0$.
 Then $p_{k_1}\wedge\ldots\wedge p_{k_r}$ is a $2n+2$ dimensional invariant polynomial.
 In particular, $I^{\rm Pontryagin}_{2n+2}=p_{m}$ for $n+1=2m$ is a $2n+2$ dimensional invariant polynomial.
 It is odd under CP, and, indeed, it is known to descent into the (CP odd) gravitational anomaly in $4m-2$ dimensions \cite{AlvarezGaumeWitten1984,AlvarezGaumeGinsparg1985}. \end{itemize}

 In this paper we will consider descent from both $I^{\rm Euler}_{2n+2}$ and $I^{\rm Pontryagin}_{2n+2}$ for $SO(2n+1,1)$, which we identify as the $2n$ dimensional conformal group (or just its global part for $n=1$).
-As we will see explicitly, the anomaly descending from $I^{\rm Euler}_{2n+2}$ is exactly the type A conformal anomaly in $2n$ dimensions.
+As we will see explicitly, the anomaly descending from $I^{\rm Euler}_{2n+2}$ is the non-Abelian conformal anomaly in $2n$ dimensions.
 This is in contrast with the anomaly descending from $I^{\rm Pontryagin}_{2n+2}$, which is famously (see e.g. \cite{Bertlmann:1996xk}) the gravitational anomaly.
 A similar-in-spirit discussion of $2n+1=3$ dimensional CS forms appears in theories of 3d gravity \cite{AchucarroTownsend1986,Witten1988,Banados:2004zt,Witten:2007kt}.
+Note that unlike the $SU(N)$ case \cite{Barnich:2000zw}, we do not show uniqueness of the descent cohomology as a solution for the WZ consistency conditions.
+This leaves the possibility of other solutions to the WZ consistency conditions, for example the type-B anomaly.
+We do not address this anomaly in this manuscript.

 We begin with low dimensional examples for simplicity.
 For $n=1$ we have

 The corresponding Chern-Simons form is

 This form appears in formulations of 3d gravity \cite{AchucarroTownsend1986,Witten1988,Witten:2007kt}, and recently as part of the SymTFT construction for Conformal/Poincar\'{e} spontaneous symmetry breaking (SSB) in 2d \cite{Apruzzi:2025hvs}.
 Finally, an infinitesimal $SO(3,1)$ transformation gives